 Not everybody is doing Swift development on Apple hardware and software.
 If Swift is going to be a language that is cross-platform friendly, its documentation needs to be as well.

-A little conversion job later, I bring you The Swift Programming Language 5.1 in PDF format (updated Oct 9 2019):
+A little conversion job later, you can download The Swift Programming Language 5.2 in PDF format right here (last updated March 25, 2020):

 The license remains the same as before: Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 The content is also exactly the same, but conversion being what it is, if you find any conversion errors, please email.